ameijin/quicketl/docs/reference/troubleshooting.md

     predicate: amount > 0
 ```

-Use a YAML validator or `etlx validate`:
+Use a YAML validator or `quicketl validate`:

 ```bash
 quicketl validate pipeline.yml